Jay McKee: Kitchener Rangers (2015–2019)

-Hamilton/Brantford Bulldogs (2021–present)
+Hamilton/Brantford Bulldogs (2021–2026)

 On July 6, 2021, McKee was hired as the head coach of the OHL's Hamilton Bulldogs.
 In his first season with the Bulldogs in 2021-22, McKee led Hamilton to a 51-12-3-2 record, earning 107 points and winning the Hamilton Spectator Trophy as the team had the best record in the league.
 In the post-season, the Bulldogs swept the Peterborough Petes, Mississauga Steelheads and North Bay Battalion to earn a berth in the OHL finals.
 In the final round, Hamilton defeated the Windsor Spitfires in seven games to win the J. Ross Robertson Cup and qualified for the 2022 Memorial Cup.
 At the Memorial Cup, the Bulldogs finished in third place in the round-robin with a 1-0-0-2 record, earning three points.
 In the semi-final game, Hamilton defeated the Shawinigan Cataractes 4-3 in overtime.
 In the final game, Hamilton lost to the Saint John Sea Dogs 6-3 to finish in second place.

 The Bulldogs underwent a rebuilding season in 2022-23, trading away some top ranked players for draft picks and prospects.
 The club finished the year with a 33-30-5-0 record, earning 71 points and sixth place in the Eastern Conference.
 In the post-season, the Bulldogs lost to the Barrie Colts in six games in the conference quarter-finals.
 During the season, the Bulldogs announced they were moving to Brantford, Ontario beginning in the 2023-24 season.

 In their first season in Brantford, McKee remained the head coach of the Bulldogs.
 In the 2023-24 season, the Bulldogs finished third in the Eastern Conference with a 37-20-9-2 record, earning 85 points.
 In the playoffs, Brantford was upset by the sixth seeded Ottawa 67's in six games in the conference quarter-finals.

 The Bulldogs improved in the 2024-25 season, finishing the season in first place in the Eastern Conference with a 44-19-5-0 record, earning 93 points.
 In the post-season, the Bulldogs defeated the North Bay Battalion in five games in the conference quarter-finals before falling to the Oshawa Generals in six games in the conference semi-finals.

+Brantford had an excellent 2025-26 season, winning the Hamilton Spectator Trophy as the club finished with the best record in the league at 48-10-10, earning 106 points.
+In the playoffs, the Bulldogs swept the Sudbury Wolves and North Bay Battalion in the conference quarter-finals and semi-finals respectively, however, Brantford was upset by the Barrie Colts in the conference finals, losing in seven games.

+Hamilton Hammers (2026-pres)

+On May 29, 2026, McKee was named the head coach of the Hamilton Hammers of the American Hockey League.